SENSE: Efficient EEG-to-Text via Privacy-Preserving Semantic Retrieval: Results

 \subsection{Qualitative Generation Analysis}

 Table \ref{tab:qualitative} qualitatively compares captions generated by SENSE to the fine-tuned \textsc{Thought2Text} baseline.
 SENSE effectively leverages the extracted Bag-of-Words (BoW) and predicted object labels to synthesize fluent descriptions, frequently capturing richer peripheral details that rival or exceed the baseline's output.
-This modularity, however, introduces specific vulnerabilities; incorrect Stage-1 object predictions (e.g., misidentifying a mushroom as a flower) heavily bias the LLM's generative prior, resulting in hallucinated text.
+However, this modularity introduces specific generative vulnerabilities inherent to instruction-tuned LLMs, most notably semantic drift and hallucinated text.

+Semantic drift occurs when the LLM over-extrapolates from the provided semantic anchors, weaving the discrete tokens into a cohesive but contextually inaccurate narrative.
+If the retrieved BoW contains semantically distant tokens due to noise in the retrieval stage, the LLM may construct a plausible but entirely fabricated scene composition to forcefully reconcile these disparate cues.

+Additionally, the model occasionally hallucinates granular visual details (e.g., distinct colors, textures, or spatial relationships) not strictly grounded in the discrete semantic cues.
+For instance, incorrect Stage-1 object predictions (e.g., misidentifying a mushroom as a flower) heavily bias the LLM's generative prior.
+This bias not only skews the primary subject, but frequently cascades into hallucinated peripheral features assumed to co-occur with the misidentified object.
+This highlights a critical trade-off in modular BCI decoding: the LLM's powerful zero-shot capabilities drive SENSE's fluency, but they simultaneously risk overriding the authentic neural signal if the grounding anchors are flawed.

 Nonetheless, ablation studies (Samples 7 and 8) demonstrate that even without the primary object anchor, the LLM still captures the general scene composition using only the BoW, despite occasionally struggling to pinpoint the exact primary subject.